-All the while, students will tend to the mechanics of reading and writing.
-Students study the tactics of great readers, learning to be aware of their thought process while they read.
-Students will work hard on sentence structure, grammar, vocabulary, and supporting ideas with adequate details when they write.
-At the same time, a wide variety of innovative projects that encourage creative problem solving and often use cutting edge applications allow them to demonstrate understanding in unique and exciting ways.
+Students examine the craft of writers and the habits of readers as they continue to grow their own writing and reading lives.
+They practice applying research skills in search of answers to their own guiding questions.
+They experience a wide variety of innovative projects that encourage creative problem solving and often use cutting edge applications that allow them to demonstrate understanding in new and exciting ways.
 Humanities provides a collaborative, challenging, and dynamic introduction to a Beaver education.

-Possible Texts: George by Alex Gino; The Breadwinner by Deborah Ellis; Pashmina by Nidhi Chanani; Refugee by Alan Gratz; King and the Dragonflies by Kacen Callender; March: Book One by John Lewis and Andrew Aydin; The Boy at the End of the World by Greg van Eekhout.
+Course Texts: The Insiders Mark Oshiro; A Thousand Questions Saadia Faruqi; Pashmina Nidhi Chanani; Refugee Alan Gratz; March: Book One; John Lewis and The Boy at the End of the World Greg Van Eekhout

 In this course, students will extend their understanding of the number system while exploring rational numbers and integers.
 Plus, they will make sense of algorithms for dividing fractions and decimals to explain why they work.
 Students will develop reasoning to solve and make sense of problems involving ratios, rates, and percents.
 In statistics, students will construct, interpret, and use calculation methods and models to describe distribution and variability.

 Emphasis is placed on communication in verbal and written form, creative problem-solving, and reasoning skills.
 Willingness to take risks and productive struggle are also major themes of the course.
 Inquiry-learning through projects, technology, and collaboration support the curriculum.